-How to Convert a Virtual Machine VHD VDI into a Bootable USB.
-The following covers the process of turning VirtualBox "VHD" (Virtual Hard Disk) Images or "VDI" (Virtual Disk) Images into Bootable Physical Disks.
+Directly boot from VHD or VDI files; Convert a Virtual Machine VHD VDI into a bootable USB drive.
+Turning VirtualBox "VHD" (Virtual Hard Disk) Images or "VDI" (Virtual Disk) Images into a bootable physical disk.
 Aka: "Copy VHD to Disk".
 This is extremely useful for situations when you would like to clone your VirtualBox Machine onto a real device and run them as real systems.

 Those once virtual machines containing full operating systems can then be booted and run natively from an external USB drive.
-Resulting in fully installed Linux or Windows systems booted from an external USB device, instead of VirtualBox.
+Resulting in fully installed Linux or Windows systems booted from a USB thumb drive or other external device, instead of VirtualBox.

-First you will need to Create a Raw Image from the VDI or VHD File.
-To do this;
+The following assumes that you are up and running from Windows and your flash drive is already inserted.
+First you will need to create a Raw Image from the VDI or VHD File.
+To do this:

 VBoxManage internalcommands converttoraw "%USERPROFILE%\.VirtualBox\filename.vdi" "%USERPROFILE%\.VirtualBox\filename.img"